 I wish you a great day on Mount of Olives!

 Get more ideas for things to do in Jerusalem by reading my guide to Jerusalem.

 If you liked this post or found it useful, please don’t hesitate to like, share or comment (:

 Also, feel free to follow this blog and like my Facebook Page – Backpack Israel.

-If you’re looking for a private tour guide in Jerusalem, I offer some private tours in Jerusalem (through Israel Walking Tours).
+If you’re looking for a private tour guide in Jerusalem, I offer private tours in Jerusalem.